 Toyama Station

 Toyama is the capital city of Toyama Prefecture.
 Its major tourist attractions are Toyama Castle and boat trips on the Matsukawa River.
 The city is also convenient for hiking routes along the Tateyama Mountain Range.
-Transfer here to the Toyama Chiho Railway Main Line and to JR Central’s Takayama Main Line which connects Toyama Station to Gifu Station in Gifu.
+Transfer here to the Toyama Chiho Railway Main Line and to JR Takayama Main Line services for Etchu-Yatsuo, Inotani, and Gifu.

 Namerikawa Station

 Namerikawa is a coastal city famous for its hotaruika or “firefly squid”.
 These sparkling squid rise from the sea in large numbers each spring.
-The city has its own Firefly Squid Museum and from late March to early May there are nighttime sightseeing cruises that take visitors to view the squid being caught and eat them fresh from the sea.
+The city has its own Firefly Squid Museum, and seasonal spring boat tours are offered in years when the museum operates them; check the official schedule before planning a visit.
 At Namerikawa Station transfers can be made to the Toyama Chiho Railway Main Line.

 Uozu Station

 The city of Uozu has two unusual attractions.
-Between 1500 and 2000 years ago a coastal cedar forest here was buried and now its roots are on display at The Uozu Buried Forest Museum.
-The city is also famous for its spring mirages which can be seen over the sea from April to June.
+Between 1500 and 2000 years ago a coastal cedar forest here was buried and its roots are on display at the Uozu Buried Forest Museum.
+The city is also famous for its spring mirages, which can be seen over the sea from April to June.
 These mirages can be best observed from an observation deck at the Buried Forest Museum or from the Ferris Wheel at the Mirage Land amusement park.

 Kurobe Station

 From this station you can access both the Unazuki Onsen hot spring resort and the scenic Kurobe Gorge, one of Japan’s deepest and most beautiful ravines.
 From Kurobe Station transfer to Dentetsu Kurobe Station.
 You can get there on foot in 14 minutes or by taxi in 4 minutes.
-At Dentetsu Kurobe Station take a local train to Unazuki Onsen Station.
-The journey costs 730 yen and takes 35 minutes.
+At Dentetsu Kurobe Station, take a Toyama Chiho Railway train to Unazuki Onsen Station.
 Sightseeing trains for the Kurobe Gorge depart from nearby Unazuki Station.
+Check the official Toyama Chiho Railway and Kurobe Gorge Railway sites before traveling.

 A carriage flag on a train bound for Tomari